sahleone/quantDashBoard/Readme.md

 • Full-Stack Development using the MERN stack (MongoDB, Express.js, React.js, Node.js)
 • Authentication with JWT to ensure secure user access
 • REST API Design for handling portfolios, user sessions, and analytics
-• Real-Time Data Integration from APIs like Poligon, SnapTrade
+• Real-Time Data Integration from APIs like Alpha Vantage, SnapTrade
 • Financial Metrics such as CAGR, Sharpe Ratio, Beta, and Max Drawdown
 • Interactive Visualization of performance, volatility, correlation, and factor exposures